Wes Iwundu: New Orleans Pelicans (2021)

-On March 26, 2021, Iwundu was traded, alongside James Johnson and a second-round draft-pick, to the New Orleans Pelicans in exchange for JJ Redick and Nicolò Melli.
+On March 26, 2021, Iwundu was traded, alongside James Johnson and a second-round draft pick, to the New Orleans Pelicans in exchange for JJ Redick and Nicolò Melli.

 On August 7, 2021, Iwundu was traded to the Charlotte Hornets and was later waived prior to the start of the season.

 Atlanta Hawks (2021–2022)

-On December 23, 2021, Iwundu signed a 10-day contract with the Atlanta Hawks. scoring 12 points in his last game matching 3rd career point high.
+On December 23, 2021, Iwundu signed a 10-day contract with the Atlanta Hawks.

 Cleveland Charge (2022)

-On January 25, 2022, Iwundu was acquired off waivers by the Cleveland Charge.
-However, he was waived on April 1 after suffering a season-ending injury.
+On January 25, 2022, Iwundu was acquired by the Cleveland Charge of the NBA G League.
+He was waived by the Charge on April 1 after suffering a season-ending injury.

-Stockton Kings (2022–present)

-Iwundu was signed to the Portland Trail Blazers on September 23, 2022 on a training camp contract.
+On September 23, 2022, Iwundu signed with the Portland Trail Blazers.
 He was waived on October 7.

+Stockton Kings (2022–2023)

-On November 3, 2022, Iwundu was named to the opening night roster for the Stockton Kings.
+On October 13, 2022, Iwundu signed with the Sacramento Kings.
+He was waived the following day and he subsequently joined the Stockton Kings for the 2022–23 NBA G League season.

+Rasta Vechta (2023–2024)

+In July 2023, Iwundu signed with Rasta Vechta of the German Bundesliga.
+In 36 games, he averaged 9.1 points, 4.8 rebounds and 1.5 assists per game.

+Promitheas Patras (2024–2025)

+In August 2024, Iwundu signed with Promitheas Patras of the Greek Basketball League.

+South East Melbourne Phoenix (2025–present)

+On October 10, 2025, Iwundu signed with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) for the rest of the 2025–26 season.